-At this time you should also temporarily cleco on the F-774 aft top skin and mark the window cutout on the canopy. for doing a rough cut to final size.
+At this time you should also temporarily cleco on the F-774 aft top skin and mark the window cutout on the canopy.
+Immediately mark "do not cut at this line".
+The line is useful for repositioning the canopy, but you must remember to leave an extra flange for attaching the window to the skin.
+Mark a line about 1.25" outside of the "do not cut" line for doing a rough cut to final size.